donaldboulton/minimal-mistakes/_pages/location.md

 ## Google location map

-This Google api is now cost based so this map is not displaying correctly.
-But can still be used for
+This Google api is now cost based, so this map is not going to display correctly at the end of the free billing period.
+But can still be used for directions.

 {% include rockwell-rv-map.html %}